 Series 2M has a failure mode, where a sharp impact to the knobs can break the pots inside the box.
 Only a tiny number of units have had this failure, but when they've come back for repair, they've all shown signs of heavy use and trauma to the knobs.
 I believe that while Series 2 is pretty rugged, there is no such thing as "too rugged" in music gear.

-Piezo preamp with adjustable high pass
+Piezo preamp with adjustable high pass filter for bass amplification

 Here's my new e-mail address:

 HPF-Pre is a simple preamp for piezo upright bass pickups, with high input impedance, an adjustable high-pass filter, and a phase switch.
 It is designed to solve the most important problems that arise when plugging a piezo pickup into a mainstream bass amp or PA system.

 HPF-Pre now comes in three versions:

 - Series 1 is the original preamp, as shown in the picture above.

 - Series 2M is the same basic audio circuit, with addition of a volume control and a LED battery indicator.

 - Series 3 uses the new "12+12" filter circuit, and has an optional DC power input, but retains the original "front panel."

 I think that I should mention something about Series 3, and high pass filtering in general.
 My documentation talks about the benefits of high pass filtering in terms of the behavior of speakers.
 However, I'm hesitant to say that the HPF-Pre is a speaker protection device.
 You can still blow your speakers.
 In fact, if the HPF-Pre enables you to achieve higher volume by limiting overexcursion, you will eventually run into the danger of burning out your speakers by thermal overload instead.